davidhartsough/advice-for-web-devs/README.md

 ### How to prepare for interviews

 Try to predict what questions you'll be asked, and try to prepare your answers.

+#### Behavioral

-Here are general some questions you should try to prepare an answer for:
+Here are general behavioral / informational questions you should try to prepare a story for:

 - Why do you want to work for us?
 - Why do you want to leave your current company?
-- Have you used our product?
-What do you know about our product?
 - What is your biggest achievement?
 - What was your biggest programming challenge?
 - Where do you see yourself in 5 years?